The Very Fortunate Daniel Handler

 Daniel Handler: I actually find it really offensive when people talk about children like they're some entirely different animal.
 There's often a sense of children just being entirely different creatures which, if it were any other category, everyone would agree was monstrous.

 Since its debut in 1999, the Series of Unfortunate Events has stood out for denying its young readers happy endings for its three orphan protagonists.

 Handler: I share the urge to want to protect vulnerable people from terrible things.
 I think everybody has that urge.
-And when you have a child or when you're around a child who says, "What's wrong?" when something is happening, you want to say nothing.
+And when you have a child, or when you're around a child, who says, "What's wrong?" when something is happening, you want to say nothing.
 You want to say, "Everything's fine."
 And it isn't always fine, and I think that an explanation works better.

 This no-nonsense approach is rooted in Handler's upbringing.
 His father fled Nazi Germany, and the Holocaust was discussed freely at home.

-Handler: If you grow up hearing stories about fleeing a country and some people make it and some people don't, the moral underneath that is that anything can happen, and that you're not the master of your own destiny.
+Handler: If you grow up hearing stories about fleeing a country, and some people make it and some people don't, the moral underneath that is that anything can happen, and that you're not the master of your own destiny.
 And there's dark humor in that, because it's funny to behave well and then have something terrible happen to you anyway.
 That's a punch line, you know?
-So I think the dark humor is acknowledging that the world is completely out of control and bewildering, and we don't know why we're here and we don't know what we're doing.
-And I just think that it's something your curious about when you're a child.
-If you have any imagination, you can know that the possibility of terrible things happening is all around you—and that you want to think about that and for the answer to be, no, that's not going to happen or that doesn't happen is just not answering what people are asking about.
+So I think the dark humor is acknowledging that the world is completely out of control and bewildering, and we don't know why we're here, and we don't know what we're doing.
+And I just think that it's something you're curious about when you're a child.
+If you have any imagination, you can know that the possibility of terrible things happening is all around you—and that you want to think about that and for the answer to be, no, that's not going to happen, or that doesn't happen, is just not answering what people are asking about.
 And that, to me, seems part of literature connecting with the world, is to think about questions that everyone's already asking.

 And Handler has certainly found an audience for his questions about the nature of things.